 The bankruptcy may adversely affect our operations going forward.
 Our seeking bankruptcy protection may adversely affect our ability to negotiate favorable terms from suppliers, landlords, contract or trading counterparties and others and to attract and retain customers and counterparties.
+For example, certain competitors have created advertising that attempt to use the bankruptcy to attract our customers.
 The failure to obtain such favorable terms and to attract and retain customers and employees, as well as other contract or trading counterparties could adversely affect our financial performance.
 In addition, we expect to incur substantial professional and other fees related to our restructuring.